 Step 5: Let's decorate

 Here comes the fun part!
 You can decorate this tart any way you like, but here are the steps which I took to get the result pictured below.

 - Melted vegan white chocolate: Melt some white chocolate over a double boiler then transfer it into a small piping bag.
 Cut the very end tip off from the bag and go around the outer edges of the tart in a swirling motion.

 - Melted dark chocolate: Repeat the same step as above but with dark chocolate this time to give some contrast between the light and dark.

 - Grated dark chocolate: This helps to add another layer of texture to the garnish.

-- Fresh mint leaves: Pick the freshest, prettiest mint leaves you can fins and add them to the top of the tart.
-I like to alternate between large leaves, small bunches of leaves and placing leaves face down.
+- Fresh mint leaves: Pick the freshest, prettiest mint leaves you can find and add them to the top of the tart.
+I like to alternate between large leaves, small bunches of leaves, and placing leaves face down.
 This creates interest and adds detail to your design!